12 Top-Rated Beaches in the UK

 Scotland, too, is not without its own beautiful sandy beaches.
 Leading the pack is a lovely sandy stretch of beach on Isle of Harris in the Outer Hebrides known as Luskentyre Sands.
 As one of the UK's most remote beaches, it takes some getting to, given its island location, requiring a journey by ferry or a short flight from the mainland, followed by a three-mile trek down an unpaved road.
 But as anyone who's ever been here will attest, it's well worth the effort.

-Highlights include few (if any) tourists to impede the spectacular views overlooking the bay and beach on the west coast of Harris, the largest of the Hebridean islands; pristine, turquoise waters to swim, sail, kayak, or surf; and pure white sands on which to walk or lie.
+Highlights include few (if any) tourists to impede the spectacular views overlooking the bay and beach on the west coast of Harris, the largest of the Hebridean islands.
+You'll also enjoy pristine, turquoise waters to swim, sail, kayak, or surf, and pure white sands on which to walk or lie.

 Luskentyre Sands is also a popular stop for hikers, drawn here to rest and refresh after trekking around the island.
 It's also a must-visit for nature lovers, who will often catch a glimpse of bird species, including golden eagles on the hunt for a meal.
 If you're on the lookout for a great place to stay while you enjoy this beautiful corner of Scotland, a 20-minute drive away is the Hotel Hebrides offering quality accommodations near the Tarbert ferry terminal.